cyvaquero/ansible-role-raspios/README.md

 ### Requirements

+> Note: These requirements have been tested.
+Please submit a documentation issue if you have tested on other versions not listed below.

 - Supported hardware:
     - Raspberry Pi 3
     - Raspberry Pi 3B+
     - Raspberry Pi 4
     - Raspberry Pi 5
-    Supported versions of RaspiOS
+- Supported versions of RaspiOS
     - bookworm
+    - bookworm-lite
 - Ansible v2.18+
-        - Note: Please submit a documentation issue if you have tested on earlier versions and the documentation will be updated.